HL7/cql/input/pages/04-logicalspecification.md

 The Subtract operator performs numeric subtraction of its arguments.

 When subtracting quantities, the dimensions of each quantity must be the same, but not necessarily the unit.
 For example, units of 'cm' and 'm' can be subtracted, but units of 'cm2' and 'cm' cannot.
 The unit of the result will be the most granular unit of either input.
-Attempting to operate on quantities with invalid units will result in a run-time error.
+Attempting to operate on quantities with invalid or special units will result in a run-time error.

 The Subtract operator is defined for the Integer, Long, Decimal, and Quantity types.
 In addition, a time-valued Quantity can be subtracted from a Date, DateTime, or Time using this operator.